How to automate LinkedIn connection requests the right way

 • Minor restriction: 24-48 hours.
 You exceeded a soft limit or had a brief spike.

 • Standard restriction: A few days to two weeks.
-Usually triggered by sustained low acceptance rates or detected automation.
+Usually tied to sustained low acceptance rates or aggressive activity.

 • Serious restriction: Weeks to permanent.
-Repeated violations or clearly automated behavior.
+Repeated violations or sustained heavy activity.

 Recovery steps